williamtong/TILDA_defect_classification/README.md

     1. The number of samples are small (see first table above _actual number of images for each class_).
     2. There are 4 possibilities of defects, so the probability of getting it right is only about 25%.
 Note that 25% is the approximate baseline of the model: it must perform significantly above it for model to be called effective.

 A close inspection of the images of defects in the section earlier will reveal that many classifications are almost arbitrary to the human eye.
 The oil spots appear to be just some shades on the textile.
 The holes do not always appear to be holes.
 The objects and thread error classes are also similar looking.
 Another issue is the imbalance of the data set.
-There are very few examples of the “hole” cases.
+There are very few examples of the _hole_ cases.
 Thus it is not surprising the models perform the worst for the class.

 We will use the lower-case letters to refer to these 4-class models here to identification avoid confusion with the 2-class models for detect detection.